 German WWII Radio/Volksempfanger – VE 301 DYN (1938).

 The bakelite housing is complete and without cracks or damages.
-It is in very good condition.
+It is in very good condition and of a nice brownisch color.
 The textile loudspeaker is in very good condition too.
 This is simply a great original Volksempfanger.

 The size is approximately 26 × 30 × 18 cm.

 The functionality has not been tested.
 Please mind this item is over 80 year old, and we offer it as a display collectable to collectors or museums.

 Definately a great original collectible for any warroom, militaria- or radio collection or museumdisplay.

 IMPORTANT: due to it’s size, weight and fragile material we would advise a pickup after ordering.
 If you choose for shipping per courier than we will pack it as good as we can in a lot of bubblewrap and within a box in a box.
 Shipment, especially international, is however at risc of the buyer.
 We strongly advise a pickup!
 Also certain international destinations (outside of Europe) may need a higher shipment amount as our standard shipmentcosts and we might have to contact you for this afterwards.

 A little background:

 In the 1930s this type of ‘people’s receiver’ served as a mouthpiece for Nazi ideology in millions of German households.
 On either side of the tuner display is an eagle with a swastika.
 The designation 301 refers to the day of Adolf Hitler’s assumption of power, namely 30 January 1933.
 This particular type was produced around 1938.